 His work has influenced the way most of today's consumer products look and function.
 The computer or phone you're reading this on looks the way it does because of Dieter Rams.
 Dieter's influence also extends to his "Ten Principles of Good Design," a list of edicts that champions simplicity, honesty, and restraint, and still applies to design theory and practice today.

 In 2008, Gary interviewed Dieter for his documentary Objectified, but was only able to share a small piece of his story in that film.
-Dieter, who is now 86, is a very private person; however Gary has been granted unprecedented access to create the first feature-length documentary about his life and work.
-The documentary is simply titled Rams.
+Dieter, who is now 86, is a very private person; however Gary was granted unprecedented access to create the first feature-length documentary about his life and work.

 2018, 74 minutes